achadwick/styrene/docs/intro.md

 and easier for you to distribute.
 If a package containing your app is already available in MSYS2, it can be bundled with Styrene.
+You can also bundle packages you build yourself.

 [MSYS2][m2] is a large modern distribution of binary software for Windows.
 Its contents are mostly ported from the free/Libré/Open Source software world.